Planeman/5271-Exercises/hw2/q3/readme3a.txt

 me!!!!1!"

 The editing of the cookie was done in firefox using an extension.
-The line in cookies.txt was written by hand after looking up the format of the Netscape cookies.txt format and copying what was presented in firefox.
+The line in cookies.txt was exported using the firefox plugin.